rpmuller/ePubs/WP1.md

 of his, and fathers and brothers of pupils; not one of these has been produced by the prosecution to testify that he corrupts the young.
-(This is almost the only argument in the Apology that a lawyer for the defence would sanction.)
+(This is almost the only argument in the Apology that a lawyer for the defense would sanction.)
 He refuses to follow the custom of producing his weeping children in court, to soften the hearts of the judges; such scenes, he says, make the accused and the city alike ridiculous.
-It is his business to convince the judges, not to ask a favour of them.
+It is his business to convince the judges, not to ask a favor of them.

 After the verdict, and the rejection of the alternative penalty of thirty minae (in connection with which Socrates names Plato as